ros-controls/ros2_control_ci/README.md

 This is a sample Dockerfile that show ros2 installed on almalinux based on the [binary installation instructions at docs.ros.org](https://docs.ros.org/en/rolling/Installation/RHEL-Install-RPMs.html).
 The most recent public build can be found with the docker tag: `ghcr.io/ros-controls/ros:<ROS_DISTRO>-rhel` where `<ROS_DISTRO>` is replaced with the ros distribution you are targeting.

 The image tries to emulate the official ros2 images but on alma (downstream RHEL) linux.
 Therefore a few extra packages can be found within this repo that are not mentioned at the above link, i.e. colcon, etc.

-Only supports galactic and later releases as that is what the [ros2 buildfarm supports for RHEL](https://ros.org/reps/rep-2000.html#galactic-geochelone-may-2021-november-2022).

 ## ros2_debian